 "Thirsts for blood, eh?
 Then you shouldn't have problem.
 Besides, you say that about every investigation."
 Edward closed the tailgate and lifted one of the camera bags onto his shoulder.
 "I never would've guessed you were such a pussy."
 Edward's cousin rolled his eyes right of his transparent head, and Edward watched as they bounced around in the bed of his truck.
 "Cute."

 "What do you think, Shelly?"
 Edward asked, groaning at the weight of the equipment.
 The problem with only having ghosts help—there was nobody to help carry the bags.

 "You're going to have your hands full.
 The dead wife is quite angry at the other woman in her home.
 Though, why she suddenly decided to act out now is unclear."

-The Williams have been married for a while now.
+The Williams had been married for a while now.

 "Fucking perfect," Edward said under his breath so his old grade school teacher wouldn't hear.

 "Mr. Masen," she scolded in the same tone she used when he was only eight years old.
 "I advise you drop the gutter mouth and do something about that mess you call hair."
 She waved one of those needles toward his unruly sienna colored hair, and out of instinct, he ducked.